tarantool/doc/doc/contributing/contributing.rst

 * **Advanced** -- All Tarantool documentation tasks are `in the repository <https://github.com/tarantool/doc/issues>`_.
   Here you can take any tasks and suggest your changes.
-  Our documentation is written in the `ReST format <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html>`_.
+  Our documentation is written in the `reStructuredText markup <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html>`_, and we have a :doc:`writing style guide </doc/contributing/docs>`.
-  :ref:`Here <documentation_guidelines>` is our Style Guide for writers.
   After making the change, you need to build the documentation locally and see how it was laid out.
 This is done automatically in Docker.
-  `Read more in the README of the tarantool/doc repository. <https://github.com/tarantool/doc>`_
+  `Read more in the README of the tarantool/doc repository <https://github.com/tarantool/doc>`_.

 Some projects have their documentation in the code repository.
 For example, `Tarantool Cartridge <https://github.com/tarantool/cartridge/>`_.